 Leeds is a great location in Yorkshire for an overnight stay, with lots to do in the area and good transport links.
 We usually stay overnight for this reason.
 You could easily combine your trip with a day out in Bradford (Media Museum), Halifax for Eureka!, Stockeld Park, Wakefield, Harrogate and Salts Mill.

-And more on our list to visit in/near Leeds…
+And more to visit in/near Leeds…

 - Diggerland Yorkshire